Biggert History, Family Crest & Coats of Arms

 Some of the Biggert family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Biggert family to the New World and Oceana
+Migration of the Biggert family

 In North America, the monarchy was thousands of miles away and Scots were free to settle on their own land and practice their own beliefs.
 The American War of Independence provided an opportunity for these settlers to pay back the English monarchy and forge a new nation.
 Recently, this heritage has survived through North American highland games and Clan societies.
 Early North American immigration and passenger lists have revealed a number of people bearing the name Biggert or a variant listed above: Gilbert Bigger who settled in Baltimore in 1754; David Bigger settled in New Hampshire in 1718; James Biggart settled in Pennsylvania in 1772.